 We may change the terms of this benefit in the future if we believe it is necessary to ensure the benefit is consistent with the first-home withdrawal benefit available under the KiwiSaver Act 2006 and that UniSaver continues to meet the complying fund rules.

-If you’re a deferred member, you may also be eligible for a first-home withdrawal.
+If you’re a retained member, you may also be eligible for a first-home withdrawal.
 However, you need to maintain a minimum balance of $5,000 in order to remain a member.
 When deciding how much to withdraw, you need to take into account that the monthly fee deducted from your account could cause your balance to drop below that level.

 An administration fee will be charged if we consent to the application.
 This fee is subject to change.
 See tax and fees for the current fee.

 Applying for a first-home withdrawal